Pilgrim Baptist Church

 • Proceed according to biblical principles and the church’s doctrinal convictions

-Questions or concerns?
+Questions?
 Contact Pastor Fortunato directly.